zachmedley95/zachmedley95/README.md

 ## Hi there 👋
-My name is Zachary Medley I am 29 years old, I live in White, GA and I am pursuing a job in cybersecurity.
+My name is Zachary Medley I am 29 years old, I live in White, GA and I am pursuing a job as a Full Stack Software Developer.
 I recently completed a certification course for Google Cybersecurity.
-I also plan on getting my certifications in Security+, A+, and Network+ to start out.
 I will post my projects here and other things I create or find interesting to share with anyone.

 Skills- Python, Linux, SQL